Telephone numbers in Iran: Number length

+The initial zero is replaceable with +98.

 When making a call within the same landline area code, initial 0 plus the area code can be omitted.

 Example for calling

 The international call prefix depends on the country you are calling from; e.g., 00 for most European countries, and 011 from North America.
 For domestic calls (within the country), 0 must be dialed before the area code.
-The prefix for international calls from Iran is 00 (e.g., for a United States number 00 1 ... should be dialled).
+The prefix for international calls from Iran is 00 (e.g., for a United States number 00 1 ... should be dialed).

 An example for calling telephones in the city of Tehran is as follows: